PostHog/posthog.com/contents/handbook/engineering/setup-ssl-locally.md

 Do what you need with the returned URL!

-5. Tips & Tricks
+**Tips & Tricks**

-If testing the toolbar, make sure to add the ngrok urls to the list on the /setup page.
+If you're testing the Toolbar, make sure to add the ngrok urls to the list on the /setup page.

 ![Permitted domains](../../images/engineering/toolbar-permitted-ngrok.png)